-A: Text-to-Speech based on Google Cloud is a feature from Visiolink that utilizes Googles high-quality speech synthesis service to enrich your articles with narration.
-We use Googles Wavenet voices that constantly improve through AI technology.
+A: Text-to-Speech based on Google Cloud is a feature from Visiolink which utilizes Googles high-quality speech synthesis service to enrich your articles with narration.
+We use Googles Wavenet voices constantly improved through AI technology.
 You can choose the share of articles to make available with narration, if you want to focus only on the top stories or you want to have them all read aloud.
 The share is defined as a percentage of the longest articles (most characters) of each section.
 You can chose between a male and a female narrator.
 The feature is available for your ePaper readers on iOS, Android and Web (on Web, the Desktop Web App is required).

 Q: What are the benefits of the feature?

 A: We see some media companies successfully launch the choice of either reading or listening to their news stories.
 The choice clearly expands the time and attention span in which the content is relevant.
 Now the readers can consume the news stories not only while sitting at the breakfast table or in the train, but also while driving their car, exercising or doing household chores.
 This way a media company can reach out to a wider audience, or keep existing subscribers onboard despite the fact that they feel time-challenged in their daily life and don’t have the time to sit down and read the paper.

 - Cheap and time-efficient way of enriching your articles with narration

 - Fully automized process starting the minute you deliver your ePaper to Visiolink

 - Based on a constantly improving service from Google Cloud

 - Corrections implemented in one language, e.g. mis-pronunciations, abbreviations, will benefit all titles in the same language

 - Integrated with the Visiolink podcast player giving the users great handles to inject their favorite news content into their ears